unknown-nlp/unknown-nlp.github.io/_posts/2024-09-23-super-evaluating-agents-on-setting-up-and-executing.md

 - Partial credit through “**landmarks**” (points in code signalling sub-completion, e.g. training stage done)

+  - E.g., the explicit output string “***training completed ***” or the string “Loading data...
+100%”

 - Auto-generated: check no exceptions when running script (for a minimum duration)

+  - use 10 seconds based on gold expert solutions

+> “Open-source models substantially lag behind on both the sub-problems and end-to-end tasks.”

+“agents are better at resolving well-specified sub-problems, such as solving exceptions, bugs, and other issues, than tasks requiring repository and file exploration to understand code structure”

 **LLMs**